 The property at 5429 Dow Road was sold to Living Word Church.
 We moved to a temporary location, 5314 Bingle, (“The Location Before THE LOCATION”).

 Construction commenced on the Beltway.
 Dr. Norman was brought in for a second capital campaign.
 Loans were secured to commence the $1.4 million development of the beltway property.

 The Entrance and Dedication of the Family Life Center was held on June 28, 1998.
 Pastor Earl Abel of the Palestine Baptist Church in Kansas City, MO preached the entrance service.
 Rev. Bill Wooten joined the staff as Associate Pastor of Christian Development.
 The Infant Development Center and Academy commenced to service the community.
 A Multi-Dimensional Recreation Ministry was added offering basketball, Tae Kwon Do and dance.

 By 2000, the purchase of Redemption Ranch in Tomball for church retreats, meetings and other events was completed.
 Rev. Johnny Ogletree, III joined the staff as Associate Pastor of Community Life.
 The Vineyard Bookstore was opened.
 Two new ministries began: Empowered Resource Management and Business Services.

 A full blast effort was launched for our television ministry “Face to Face” to get the message out about First Met.

 Our Redemption Community Development Corporation (RCDC) partnered with Harris County to build a community center.

-2011 and 2012 mark the celebration of 25 years of ministry under our dynamic leaders, Pastors John and Evelyn Ogletree.
+2020 marks the celebration of 34 years of ministry under our dynamic leaders, Pastors John and Evelyn Ogletree.